Reedsantos/Javascript-Schedule-App/README.md

 # Javascript-Schedule-App
 This was the 5th Homework for Unh Programming  Bootcamp.
-Heres the psudo code we recieved as guidelines.
+Heres the psudo code we recieved as guidelines and the link to the deployed app.

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner